 Let us briefly see how karma works for those who are dull minded or malicious.
-I took pains to explain the three types of wisdom according to Mahayana philosophy (please see Question and Answer series for January 2003 Part 1 )which could help them to overcome much of their confusion.
+I took pains to explain the three types of wisdom according to Mahayana philosophy (please see Question and Answer series for January 2003 Part 1) which could help them to overcome much of their confusion.

-Instead of taking advantage of this explanation passed down to us by past masters and which I summarized for them in a few paragraphs, they chose to give advice as if they were experts on topics which they did not have any direct experience, such as sparring using kungfu patterns and internal force from chi cultivation!
+Instead of taking advantage of this explanation passed down to us by past masters and which I summarized for them in a few paragraphs, they chose to give advice as if they were experts on topics which they did not have any direct experience, such as not sparring using kungfu patterns and not using internal force from chi cultivation!
 Had they understood the three types of wisdom, they would realize what they conceptualized as kungfu and internal force would be different from what you conceptualized.

 Then, they would not insistently tell you that sparring with kungfu patterns was impossible — when you are actually doing that in most of your kungfu training!
 They could be awakened from their delusion, realizing what they practiced was not kungfu as they could not use it to defend themselves.
 They might still want to continue their training for other reasons, but at least they would now do so with better understanding.